cure-lab/Awesome-time-series/README.md

 ## Contributing
 We appreciate all contributions to improve this paper repo!
-Read the [contribution guideline]() first.

 Please feel free to pull requests, open an issue or send me email (ailingzengzzz@gmail.com) to add awesome papers.